digital-asset/daml/docs/source/app-dev/app-arch.rst

 endpoints to interact with the ledger via GET/POST requests.
 However, if you prefer, you can also use the :ref:`gRPC API <grpc>` directly.

-When you use the ``create-daml-app`` template application, you can start a local sandbox together with a JSON API server by running
+When you use the ``create-daml-app`` template application, you can start a DAML Sandbox together with a JSON API server by running

 .. code-block:: bash

   daml start --start-navigator=no

 in the root of the project.
-This is the most simple DAML ledger implementation.
-Once your application matures and becomes ready for production, the ``daml deploy`` command helps you deploy your frontend and DAML artifacts of your project to a production ledger.
+DAML Sandbox exposes the same DAML Ledger API a Participant Node would expose without requiring a fully-fledged DAML network to back the application.
+Once your application matures and becomes ready for production, the ``daml deploy`` command helps you deploy your frontend and DAML artifacts of your project to a production DAML network.
 See :ref:`Deploying to DAML Ledgers <deploy-ref_overview>` for an in depth manual for specific ledgers.

 Frontend